andrew/ultimate-awesome/README.md

 - [awesome-logical-query](https://github.com/neuralgraphdatabases/awesome-logical-query) - A collection of resources on the topic of Complex Logical Query Answering.
 - [jivoi-awesome-osint](https://github.com/r3p3r/jivoi-awesome-osint) - A curated list of amazingly awesome OSINT.
 - [awesome-micro-expression-recognition](https://github.com/Vision-Intelligence-and-Robots-Group/awesome-micro-expression-recognition) - A GitHub repository about micro-expression recognition, micro-expression detection, and micro-expression analysis.
+- [awesome-radiology-report-generation](https://github.com/zhjohnchan/awesome-radiology-report-generation) - A curated list of radiology report generation (medical report generation) and related areas. :-).
 - [awesome-qsharp](https://github.com/ebraminio/awesome-qsharp) - A curated list of Q# code and resources.
+- [awesome-hbase](https://github.com/rayokota/awesome-hbase) - A curated list of awesome HBase projects and resources.
 - [awesome-homebridge](https://github.com/sahilchaddha/awesome-homebridge) - Popular list of Homebridge Plugins.
 - [awesome-container-queries](https://github.com/sturobson/awesome-container-queries) - A repo with links to posts of things around container queries.
 - [awesome-fmi](https://github.com/traversaro/awesome-fmi) - A curated list of Functional Mock-up Interface (FMI) libraries, tools and resources.
 - [awesome-agent-failures](https://github.com/vectara/awesome-agent-failures) - A community curated collection of AI agent failure modes and battle-tested solutions.
 - [awesome-computational-photography](https://github.com/visionxiang/awesome-computational-photography) - A curated list of awesome resources for topics related to computational photography via deep learning, which mainly focuses on image alignment and stitching.
-- [awesome-radiology-report-generation](https://github.com/zhjohnchan/awesome-radiology-report-generation) - A curated list of radiology report generation (medical report generation) and related areas. :-).
 - [awesome-image-rectification](https://github.com/bchao1/awesome-image-rectification) - 📝 A curated list of image rectification papers.
 - [Awesome-DeepFake-Learning](https://github.com/Billy1900/Awesome-DeepFake-Learning) - The approach I work on DeepFake.
 - [awesome-a2a](https://github.com/pab1it0/awesome-a2a) - Agent2Agent (A2A) – awesome A2A agents, tools, servers & clients, all in one place. .